Wildland Firefighting and Wildland Fire Operations

 During the busy fire season, firefighting resources from across Arizona and throughout the United States are brought in to help.
 These include airtankers, helicopters, engines and of course, firefighters.
 As fires ignite in other states or elsewhere in Arizona, local firefighters are sent where they are needed.

-Over the past several years, the number and intensity of fires has increased dramatically.
+The number and intensity of fires has increased dramatically over the past several years.
 Population growth and community development has increased the potential for human caused fires.
 Drought conditions have increased fire intensities in timber and shrub types, and at other times above normal precipitation has encouraged exotic vegetative species to invade landscapes which historically did not burn, or burned with lower intensities.

 Current Fire Information

 Engine crews are teams of BLM employees that are multi-skilled professional firefighters.
 Engine crews use many tools, though the best known are the hose lines.
 These lines can be laid for many miles and up steep mountain slopes.
 Engine crews are skilled in hoselays, fitting identification and use, portable pump setup, use of foam, hosepack construction and deployment and engine operations.
 The engines also carry equipment for medical situations, and the crews are trained to provide aid to victims until more qualified responders can get to the scene.

 Hand crews are used for initial attack, suppression of large fires, support of management ignited fires, patrol and providing structure protection.
 These crews range in size from as few as three on a specialized crew up to 20 on a firefighting hand crew.
 Firefighters work with specialized firefighting equipment under strenuous conditions, including construction of fireline with hand tools, hose lays, burnout operations and mop up hotspots near the fire's edge.
 Hand crews are also trained in line construction, the use of pulaskis, chainsaws, radios, portable pumps, and the use of fire to create a "fuel break" between a wildfire and unburned fuel.